Sumanth0926/FULL_ADDER_SUBTRACTOR/README.md

 **Program:**

  Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
- Developed by: NALLAMALLI VENKATA CHETAN SATWIK RegisterNumber:212224240100
+ Developed by: POTHU SUMANTH
+ RegisterNumber:24000831

          i)FULL ADDER